tiacui/school_libapp/README.md

   - borrow a book
   - return a book

+for now, e.g. if 1) is selected, print "listing all books here"; if 2) is selected, print "add books here...", etc.

 =================================

 Task 5: create functions

-# create a new file, library.py, easier for tests
+- create a new file, library.py, easier for tests
 - Class Library:
   - property: Name, books[]
   - function: load_data